jeremypurser/roundtrip-react-challenge/README.md

 ### API Client

 The API Client is a class adhering to an interface that could have any implementation, including a `mockAPI` client for testing.
-The API Client class extends a base class that handle logging and fetching.
+The API Client class extends a base class that handles logging and fetching.
 The implementation of the API Client is easily extended and provides succinct calls by abstracting boilerplate required by the native `fetch`.

 ### Environment

-For extensibility and maintainability, major dependencies and services are class through the [`Environment`](src/config/Environment.ts) object.
+For extensibility and maintainability, major dependencies and services are accessed through the [`Environment`](src/config/Environment.ts) object.
 The `Environment` class is a singleton that provides access to services through the `.current` property.

 _Example_